From Farm to Roastery

 Imported Direct

-We import directly in small lots — five varieties, five producers, five stories.
+We import directly in small lots — six varieties, five producers, six stories.
 The beans travel from Guatemala to Europe as green coffee, ready for roasting.

 -